 History shows that a city's success is never achieved in isolation.
 I am proud that investment in London's transport network supports supply chains across the whole of the UK - from Falkirk to Scarborough to Ballymena.
 Tens of thousands of people nationwide are employed on projects relating to London's transport network.
+To protect these benefits, it is still vitally important that we agree a decent longterm funding settlement from the Government that enables us to plan and invest for the future.
 I know that the cost-of-living crisis means there are big challenges facing many people in our city.
 This Business Plan will support real progress towards our goal of a better London for everyone - a city that is safer, greener, fairer and more prosperous for all communities.